ipopescu/docs/source/docs/casper/developers/dapps/sdk/python-sdk.md

 ## How To's

-The following set of How To's cover the full SDK feature set & are designed to be run against a [CCTL](https://github.com/casper-network/cctl) network.
+The following set of How To's cover the full SDK feature set and are designed to be run against a [CCTL](https://github.com/casper-network/cctl) network.

 ### Cryptography